PickleMustard/Airtraffic-Control-Simulation-System/README.md

 ### add
 > git add .

-Add all new files in the current directory
+Add all new files in the current directory.

 ### commit
 > git commit -m "*message*" -a